-- The overall purpose of the 1.6 Neighbourhood Plan is to facilitate and guide delivery of better development, than would be the case without the document existing.
+- 1.6 Figure 2 Page 10 and Appendix 3 Page 84 defines the Neighbourhood Plan area; the Neighbourhood Plan area is the same as the parish boundary and the policies in this plan apply within that area.
+The overall purpose of the Neighbourhood Plan is to facilitate and guide delivery of better development, than would be the case without the document existing.
 The purpose is to make Torpoint a better place for residents and visitors alike.
 The objective of making Torpoint a better place in which to live, work and visit will be achieved through implementation of the Neighbourhood Plan policies in tandem with Local Plan policies.
 The overall aim is for the neighbourhood planning process to form a focus for catalytic change, where marginal gains can be achieved in all development proposals through the guidance provided by the development plan, including this Neighbourhood Plan.
-At the end of the plan period in 2030 the Neighbourhood Plan aims to ensure that: - Sufficient high quality market and affordable housing has been provided to meet the needs of all residents; - Sufficient employment floorspace has been provided so that more job opportunities are provided within the town and that more residents are able to live and work within Torpoint; - The vitality and vibrancy of the town centre is protected and enhanced and that more residents meet more of their retail needs within the town; - Residents have sufficient opportunity to access greenspace, within the town or part of the wider Rame Peninsula;
+At the end of the plan period in 2030 the Neighbourhood Plan aims to ensure that: - Sufficient high quality market and affordable housing has been provided to meet the needs of all residents; - Sufficient employment floorspace opportunities are provided within the town and that more residents are able to live and work within Torpoint; - The vitality and vibrancy of the town centre is protected and enhanced and that more residents meet more of their retail needs within the town; - Residents have sufficient opportunity to access greenspace, within the town or part of the wider Rame Peninsula;